 The microphone on the headset should be placed in front of the face.
 Do not put the microphone directly in front of the mouth as this can cause popping in the recording.
 Rather, place it somewhere to the side or below the mouth.

-How to set up a room for recording
+How to set up a suitable recording space

 A room with hard walls and floors will lead to poor audio quality.
-To fix this, use local supplies such as blankets, rugs, cushions, and mattresses to add more padding to the walls and floors where the translation teams are working and recording.
-Adding soft furniture (such as couches or chairs) will also help, if available.
-Each translation team will need their own space to record, so be sure to get enough for both rooms.
+To fix this, use local supplies such as blankets, rugs, cushions, and mattresses to add more padding to the walls and floors where the translation teams will make their best quality recordings.
+Each translation team will need their own space to do the work of translation, but they can share this well-prepared recording space.

 Here is an example of rooms with a cement floor and walls.
-In this project, mattresses and foam were added to the walls and blankets were hung up with string to surround the translation team’s table.
-When they are not recording, they can open the blankets so it does not get too hot.
+In this project, mattresses and foam were added to the walls and blankets were hung up with string to surround the recording space.

-Use the supplies that you have available to cover hard surfaces in the rooms where the translators are working.
+Use the supplies that you have available to cover hard surfaces with soft, sound-absorbing materials.
 This will reduce echo and create a much better recording.
 You can always email RenderHelp@fcbhmail.org and ask them to check your audio quality or to ask how you might improve your audio quality.
-In your email be sure to include the set number(s) you want checked and any pictures of your current recording room setup.
+In your email be sure to include the section number(s) you want checked, pictures of the person wearing the headset microphone or standing in front of the boom microphone, and any pictures of your current recording space.